Tuesday, August 18, 2026

 “We’ve heard all of the constraints around fundraising,” Kramer told FOS on Tuesday.
 “I think we’ve been in a better position from the start because of what we call our founding funders, the four teams.”

-The host committee got public dollars from both states, the city, and Johnson County, Kansas, as well as a number of corporate sponsors—both household names like Hallmark and less consumer-facing brands like JE Dunn.
+The host committee received public dollars from both states, the city, and Johnson County, Kansas, as well as a number of corporate sponsors—both household names including Hallmark and less consumer-facing brands like JE Dunn.
 Many of those brands were on display at the city’s enormous Fan Fest, which is running for 18 days of the tournament.
 Kramer also touts Chiefs owner Clark Hunt, who owns MLS’s FC Dallas and whose father was one of the soccer league’s founders, for helping to rally the local business community.

 REUTERS/Doug Barrett